23rd March 2023 - 5 min read

 What happens if you need to declare a benefit-in-kind as part of your employment income?
 You can’t exactly put down “one car and one driver” on your form as part of your income, so you’ll have to prescribe it a monetary value in order to be taxed.
 This can be done through the formula method or the prescribed method.
 If you would like to know more about these methods of calculation, PwC offers a good explanation in its Malaysian Tax Booklet.

-Interest earned from the following institutions are tax exempt: licensed banks, Islamic banks, or finance companies, developed financial institutions, Lembaga Tabung Haji, the Malaysia Building Society Berhad ( MBSB), and the Borneo Housing Finance Berhad.
+Interest earned from the following institutions are tax exempt: licensed banks, Islamic banks, or finance companies, developed financial institutions, Lembaga Tabung Haji, the Malaysia Building Society Berhad (MBSB), and the Borneo Housing Finance Berhad.
 Dividends received from exempt accounts of companies, cooperative societies, and approved unit trusts are also exempt from tax.

 Women returning from the workforce are eligible for income tax exemption under TalentCorp’s Career Comeback Programme if they were away from the workforce for at least two years.
+This is applicable until 2023, as announced in Budget 2020.

 Other tax exemptions you may take advantage of are: